varshith-Git/valori/CONTRIBUTING.md

 ## License

-By contributing to Vectara, you agree that your contributions will be licensed under the MIT License.
+By contributing to Valori, you agree that your contributions will be licensed under the MIT License.

 ---

-Thank you for contributing to Vectara! 🚀
+Thank you for contributing to Valori! 🚀